WebEngage/iOS-SDK-Example/README.md

 #### Minimum SDK Requirements ####

-WebEngage SDK is supported for `iOS8` and above.
+WebEngage SDK is supported for `iOS 10` and above.
 The following frameworks should be linked as part of the Xcode project (Direct Integration).

     1. CoreLocation.framework